 There’s basically four kinds of things you can hunt: birds, varmints (rabbits, squirrels, and other small animals), medium-sized game like deer, and large-sized game like elk or grizzly bear.

 For birds, shotguns are the king of the roost.
 20 gauge shotguns are preferred by smaller shooters, 12 gauge shotguns by larger shooters.
 The 12 gauge shotguns of course have greater powder and shot load and thus better range and spread, making it easier to hit the duck or dove that you’re aiming at.
 Most shotguns used for hunting are pump-action with tubular magazines.
-Shotguns with clip-type box magazines are extremely rare, due to being illegal to use for hunting in some jurisdictions.
+Shotguns with box magazines are extremely rare, due to being illegal to use for hunting in some jurisdictions.
 Semi-automatic shotguns are also available, but use of the recoil to cycle the action a) isn’t as reliable as cycling the action by hand (since if you aren’t firmly in place you can get the equivalent of “limp wristing” a semi-automatic handgun), and b) results in less force pushing pellets out the front of the gun, thus less accuracy.
 The majority of bird hunters care more about accuracy and reliability than about firing rate.

 2. Self defense.